-"A volunteer-led committee promoting the economic growth and resilience of businesses through marketing and beautification while maintaining the unique and authentic character of the Business Improvement District"
+The BID is a volunteer-led committee promoting the economic growth and resilience of businesses through marketing and beautification while maintaining the unique and authentic character of the Business Improvement District

-A BID is a special assessment district formed to fund services, activities and programs above and beyond services provided by the City, for the purpose of improving the common areas and strengthening businesses within the district.
+Formed as a special assessment district, the BID funds services, activities and programs above and beyond services provided by the City, for the purpose of improving the common areas and strengthening businesses within the district.

-There are hundreds of successful BID’s across the U.S. All business owners within the defined district pay an assessment fee in order to equitably distribute the costs and benefits of the agreed-upon services.
-All licensed
+In January, all licensed businesses within the defined district pay an annual assessment fee in order to equitably distribute the cost and benefits of the agreed-upon services.
+This is separate from the Petaluma Downtown Association Membership Fees.

 The BID invoice is based and calculated on your zone location, type of business and amount of employees.
-To perform this calculation the City of Petaluma used data from the State Employment Development Department (EDD) regarding the number of employees you reported to them.
+To perform this calculation the City of Petaluma used from the State Employment Development Department (EDD) regarding the number of employees you reported to them.
 Please be aware that it is very important to check that you are correctly billed for the right amount of employees.
 Employees are calculated on full time hours (part time employees should be added together to get a full time equivalent).
-Should you have any questions regarding your zoning or employee amounts please contact our local billing services company MUNGLE & ASSOC. - 707.241.0195 - PETALUMABID@CMUNGLE.COM
+For questions regarding zoning or employee amounts please contact, CAROL MUNGLE at Mungle & Associates 707-241-0195.

 As part of the annual renewal process of the BID we are required to prepare an annual report.
 The annual report includes proposed work plan and detailed budget for the upcoming year.
 You can find a copy of the annual report from 2019 below.
 The Petaluma Downtown Association oversees the administration of the BID but the BID Advisory Committee prioritizes projects and budgets.
 See the below tab to learn more about BID meetings and how to get involved.